sunny day on Bennington campus with students on a green

 Who can my sponsoring teacher be?

 You don鈥檛 have to have taken a class with them, but they should know you and have worked with you in some capacity previously.
-Your parents don鈥檛 count (unless you鈥檙e a homeschooled student).
+Homeschooled students need to list a non-parent mentor.

 Do you return submissions?